 If an exposed tooth root isn't treated, the problem doesn't resolve by itself.
 A case caused by gum disease only worsens if the disease continues, resulting in periodontitis and possibly bone loss in the jaw.
 If poor tooth brushing habits aren't changed, more tooth roots may become exposed and sensitivity may increase.

 Exposed tooth roots are definitely a problem you should talk to your dentist about.
 Treating the condition helps reduce tooth sensitivity and prolongs the life of your teeth.
-You'll be able to enjoy your favorite meals and beverages without painful twinges, and your teeth and gums will be healthy again.
+You'll be able to enjoy your favourite meals and beverages without painful twinges, and your teeth and gums will be healthy again.